 - Muscle spasms

-If you’ve ever had a nasty stomach bug, you’ll probably know the feeling of weakness and shakiness that come after you’ve vomited.
-When we vomit, we lose lots of fluid.
-With this fluid, we also lose important electrolytes.
+If you’ve ever had a nasty stomach bug, you’ll probably know the feeling of weakness and shakiness that come after you’ve vomited or had diarrhea.
+During any gastrointestinal illness, the body loses excessive amounts of fluid.
+With fluid loss comes the potential for electrolyte imbalance.
 That’s why your muscles can feel so fragile after an illness.
-Gatorade is one of the drinks that can help to make you feel like yourself again after an illness.
-There is also evidence that suggests that Gatorade can help minimize the symptoms of a cold.
+Gatorade is one of the drinks that can help make you feel like yourself again.
+The carbohydrate content, along with electrolytes, can help to prevent dehydration more effectively than plain water.

+There is even some evidence that suggests that Gatorade can help minimize the symptoms of a cold.

 So, we’ve covered the benefits of Gatorade.
 But what are the downsides of sipping on the tasty sports drink?
+Is Gatorade bad for you?

 Well, Gatorade was designed to taste good.
 In fact, it’s so tasty, it’s become almost as popular as soda.
-It’s delicious taste comes from, you guessed it, added sugars.

-The main ingredients in Gatorade are water, sugar, and sodium.
-One bottle of Gatorade contains a massive 34 grams of sugar.
-To put this into perspective, there are 65 grams in a bottle of Coca Cola, and 20.8 grams in a mars bar, so Gatorade falls somewhere in the middle.
+Its delicious taste comes from, you guessed it, added sugars.
+One bottle contains 48 grams of sugar.
+To put this into perspective, there are 65 grams in a bottle of Coca-Cola, and 20.8 grams in a mars bar, so Gatorade falls somewhere in the middle.